-THE LONG TERM DISABILITY CLAIM LAWYER IN OWEN SOUND
+LONG TERM DISABILITY (LTD) LAWYER: OWEN SOUND & COLLINGWOOD

-If you’ve been denied long term disability benefits, we hope that you will consider retaining our firm to assist with your claim.
+If you’ve been denied long term disability benefits, we hope that you will consider retaining our law firm to assist with your LTD claim.
 Many people don’t make it this far.
 They take no for an answer from their insurer, whether it be Manulife, Cooperators, Sun Life or any other.
-Or they assume that nothing can be done.
-Or they believe they cannot afford to do anything about their benefits being denied.
+Or they assume that nothing can be done, or they believe they cannot afford to do anything about their benefits being denied.
 At Tamming Law, we assume the opposite, and are proud to offer a free consultation to review your case.
 We’ve been assisting people with disability claims throughout Owen Sound, Collingwood, Port Elgin and the surrounding area for nearly 30 years.
 Put our experience to work for you.

 Wondering if you have a long term disability claim?Find Out Now

 WHAT YOUR LTD CLAIM IS ABOUT

-Your claim is about a disability benefit that has been denied to you.
+Your insurance claim is about a disability benefit that has been denied to you.
 It’s that simple.
-Your disability may be physical or psychological.
+Your long-term disability may be physical or psychological.
 Perhaps you were denied at the outset and never received a benefit at all.
 Perhaps after a year or so the insurer cut your benefit off.
 Or perhaps the two year mark is about to pass and the insurer is now telling you that you are on your own.

 It is our job as personal injury and insurance claim lawyers to ensure that these benefits are either paid out to you on a month to month basis OR to obtain a lump sum settlement instead.
 By suing and holding an insurer’s feet to the fire, we hope to trigger such a settlement at the earliest possible date.